ddhartma/Deep-Reinforcement-Learning-Theory-Actor-Critic-Methods/README.md

 ```

 ## Acknowledgments <a name="Acknowledgments"></a>
-* This project is part of the Udacity Nanodegree program 'Data Science'.
+* This project is part of the Udacity Nanodegree program 'Deep Reinforcement Learning'.
 Please check this [link](https://www.udacity.com) for more information.

 ## Further Links <a name="Further_Links"></a>